fvlampe/goeveg/cran-comments.md

 0 errors | 0 warnings | 1 notes

 New submission

 Package was archived on CRAN

+Possibly mis-spelled words in DESCRIPTION:
+  NMDS (9:161)

 CRAN repository db overrides:
   X-CRAN-Comment: Archived on 2021-02-05 as issues were not corrected
+    despite reminders.

   xtfrm() on data frames.
-      despite reminders.

 ## Reverse dependencies